 I am the Executive Director of The Aquaya Institute (Aquaya), a non-profit research and consulting organization that is dedicated to improving access to safe drinking water and improved sanitation in the developing world.
 Aquaya maintains offices in the Bay Area and Nairobi, Kenya.
 We conduct research activities across Africa and Asia, and focus on both public and private sector strategies for delivering water and sanitation services in low-income areas.

 My background is in scientific research.
-I hold a BSc degree in genetics from US Davis and a PhD degree in molecular biology from the UC Santa Cruz.
+I hold a BSc degree in genetics from UC Davis and a PhD degree in molecular biology from the UC Santa Cruz.